 If you wish to change the recipe a bit, feel free!
 The world is your oyster after all...or in this case...your PEPPER! 🙂

 I just recommend not changing the cream cheese or sausage ratios.
 But other items you can add to your filling are:

-- other cheeses such as cheddar cheese, goat cheese, parmesan, gouda, mascarpone, ricotta or mozzarella
+- other cheese- goat cheese, parmesan, gouda, mascarpone, ricotta or mozzarella would be great additions.

 Make Them In Advance